Corrade

 • make sure that your testing scenario will produce the issue you are filing a bug report for illustrates the issue every time you run the scenario thereby being reproducible - if it is possible to check from different environments, ie: Windows, Linux, from different network locations, etc then please do include the extra testing

-Additionally, please be aware that we barely can provide any support for products that are not made by Wizardry and Steamworks - we cannot take upon ourselves the responsibility of other products and it would be wrong to do so; this includes various operating systems, such as Linux distributions, or "in-world brands" to which we may not even have access to or would require purchases on behalf of Wizardry and Steamworks.
+Additionally, please be aware that we barely can provide any support for products that are not made by Wizardry and Steamworks.
+We cannot take upon ourselves the responsibility of other products and it would be wrong to do so; this includes various operating systems, such as how to set up various Linux distributions, or in-world commercial items to which we may not even have access to or would require purchases on behalf of Wizardry and Steamworks.

 License and Terms